 Eternal life?
 Let's not joke

-It is a common misconception that the ultimate goal of anti-aging research is eternal life or the fountain of youth.
-The truth is that science thinks it can "only" keep people healthy for as long as possible.
+It is a common mistake to think that the ultimate goal of anti-aging research is eternal life or the fountain of youth.
+The truth is that Science thinks it can "only" succeed in keeping people healthy for as long as possible.

-Perhaps we will be able to run marathons until our 70s or just stay as active as we were at 50.
-This is what medical professionals mean by "extending health span."
-It could lead to a longer lifespan, but the goal is not immortality.
-"It's not going back in time," Macip says, "but keeping someone healthier, for longer."
+Perhaps we will be able to run marathons into our 70s or simply stay as active as we were in our 50s.
+This is what medical professionals mean by “extending healthspan.”
+It might lead to a longer lifespan, but the goal is not immortality.
+“It's not turning back time,” says Macip, “but keeping someone healthier, for longer.”